Pantoprazole Sandoz® Injection

 - rash, itching or hives on the skin.

-Pantoprazole Sandoz should not be given in combination with atazanavir (an anti-viral medication).
+Pantoprazole Sandoz should not be given in combination with atazanavir or nelfinavir (anti-viral medications).

-You should not be given this medicine if you have or have had any of the following medical conditions:
+You should not be given this medicine if you have severe liver disease or cirrhosis.

 This medicine should not be given to children.
 Safety and effectiveness in children has not been established.